Critical Language Scholarship Program

 - All applicants must be U.S. citizens.*

-- Applicants must be currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level.
+- Applicants must be currently enrolled in a U.S. degree-granting program at the undergraduate or graduate level in the following Fall

 - Current undergraduate students must have completed at least one year of general college course-work by program start date (one year is defined as two semesters or three quarters).